Wednesday, December 21, 2011

 Friday, September 30, 2011

-What can turn a sweet Christian girl into a violent, poison-wielding monster?
+What can turn a sweet mother into a violent, poison-wielding monster?

 I am usually a gentle person.
 Mostly.
 I never watched fights in middle and high school.
 I can't see horror flicks due to the profusion of blood.
 But tonight I went outside with my Terminix spray bottle of chemical doom and proceeded to kill the largest spider I've ever seen on this side of the Pacific.
 Of course, I did this from about 6 feet away.
 I had to be prepared to flee just in case it did something unpredictable, like fall off of its ginormous web during its death throes.